ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 #### Time-Series Entries

-Each time-series entry is an `IEnumerable` with three values.
+Each time-series entry is composed of:

 * `TimeSeriesEntry`